In this post are five strategies to help teachers manage multiple classes, keep up with all the paperwork, and maintain an organized classroom.

 When I moved to second grade in my third year of teaching, I was put into a dual language classroom.
 And I was not happy about it.
-I didn’t really like the dual language program.
+(TBH, I didn’t really like the way the dual language program was run in my district.)

 I ended up spending four years in the dual language program where I had to manage multiple classes.
 While I greatly missed being self-contained, I found many positives in teaching fewer subjects.